manulorente/bistro/readme.md

 The above will get the Couchbase Go SDK, a library for making RESTful API endpoints easier to create, a library for handling cross origin resource sharing (CORS) and a library for generating unique id values that will represent NoSQL document keys.

 5. Launch unitary tests to check everythig is ok:
 `go test -v`

+6. Compile and run server rest api from api folder `make run`

 6. Open web browser to view server changes in *http://127.0.0.1:8080/*

+7. To run server, run from frontend folder angular compilation `npm run start`

+8. Open web browser to view client changes in *http://127.0.0.1:4200/*

-7. From now on you are able to change the code and user any browser as web viewer.
+9. From now on you are able to change the code and user any browser as web viewer.

 ## Serving content over HTTPS
 It is needed to generate self-signed certs locally using openssl: